Anvesha-24/campus-connect/README.md

 # 📱 Campus Connect
-“🚧 This project is under development.
-Final version coming soon!”

 A full-stack MERN app for students to connect, buy/sell items, and help each other on campus.

 ---